Democracy and elections

 Find out about our policies, plans and strategies.

-Health and Wellbeing Boards became statutory bodies in April 2013.
-The purpose of the boards is to remove unnecessary divisions between the NHS and local authorities and give communities a greater say in the services needed to provide care for local people and to improve health and wellbeing.
+A Health and Wellbeing Board is a statutory committee of the local Council established from April 2013 under section 195 of the Health and Social Care Act 2012.
+The purpose of the Board is to remove unnecessary divisions between NHS bodies and other public bodies (including local authorities) and to give communities a greater say in the services needed to provide health and social care for local people and to improve health and wellbeing.

 The constitution sets out how the council's responsibilities and functions will be carried out.

 All Croydon residents and business rate payers may submit one written question to full council meetings attended by all elected councillors.
 Find out how you can ask a question, and read previous questions and responses.

 Find out about elections and how you can vote.

 The debates and discussions that take place in Croydon’s full council meetings are now broadcast on Croydon Radio, the borough’s local internet radio station.

 Croydon Strategic Partnership

 Find out about petitions - the process, signing petitions and how you can start your own.